Separatism in Russia: Contemporary history

 In 2013 it became illegal to promote separatism.
 Most of the people arrested or jailed for promoting separatism were discussing it on social networks.
 Most of the messages did not contain any calls for violence, but only ideas were expressed about the possible independence of one region or another.

 In 2015, Moscow hosted the conference "Dialogue of nations.
 The right of peoples to self-determination and the construction of multipolar world".
 Journalists called it a "congress of separatists."
 The main organizer of the event was the Anti-Globalization movement of Russia, which is funded by the Russian government.
 The conference only included separatist movements outside Russia and most of the organizations present had little support or notoriety.
 This was not the first time Russia used separatism in other countries in its foreign policy.

 Vadim Shtepa believes that by mid-2010s Russia became a failed federation (allegory on failed state) and a postfederal state, where the subjects don't have any actual autonomy.

 Members of Russian Government and members of Russian opposition believe that the dissolution of the Russian Federation is one of the biggest threats to modern Russia.

 It should also be noted that the understanding of nationality is different from many western countries, due to the fact that during the Soviet era nationality meant ethnic background, thus many separatists devolve into ethnocracy and ethnonationalism, which even happened among some post-Soviet states.

 The Russian invasion of Ukraine caused a new rise in separatist activities in the country.
 Some analysts believe that this invasion may cause a total collapse of the Russian Federation.

 Foreign support

 Russian government often points at foreign involvement as the primary cause of separatism in Russia, but with the exception of Ukraine, no country directly supported separatists in Russia.

 Georgia

 Georgia allowed the transfer of weapons, ammunition and Chechen rebels through the Pankisi gorge during the Chechen–Russian conflict.

 Finland and Estonia

 Russian sources have accused Finland and Estonia of stirring up separatist sentiment in the Finno-Ugric republics and regions of Russia.
-Head of the Security Council of Russia Nikolai Patrushev often accused Finland of support separatism in Karelia, going so far as claiming that Finland is creating a battalion of separatists to invade the Republic.
+Head of the Security Council of Russia Nikolai Patrushev often accused Finland of supporting separatism in Karelia, going so far as claiming that Finland is creating a battalion of separatists to invade the Republic.